 Paulo Moura "Pra Ca E Pra La: Paulo Moura Trilha Jobim E Gershwin" (Biscoito Fino, 2008)

-(Originally issued in 2008 on the Pau Brasil label.)
+(Originally issued on the Pau Brasil label.)

 Paulo Moura & Cliff Korman "Gafieira Jazz" (Rob Digital, 2009)